paulmoreau40/Applied-Data-Analysis-project-EPFL/README.md

 ### Abstract

 At first glance, one might think that the pope does not have much impact on our everyday life and on our country’s politics, yet his opinion affects over 1.3 billion Catholics worldwide and regularly meets with the most powerful political figures of the planet.
 Here, we want to investigate how one of the mightiest apolitical figures on Earth influences one sixth of the world population by using a novel quotations corpus : Quotebank.
-Our main approach consists in placing the pope on the American political spectrum, alongside to a few emblematic Democrats and Republicans politicians, by extracting meaningful features from the quote corpus of each of our selected speakers.
-More precisely, we focused on analysing how important key topics such as politics, economics, war and religion were to our speakers by looking at the prominent lexical fields present in their statements.
+Our main approach consists in placing the pope on the American political spectrum, alongside to several emblematic Democrats and Republicans politicians, by extracting meaningful features from the quote corpus of each of our selected speakers.
+More precisely, we focused on analysing how important are key topics such as politics, economics, war and religion to our speakers by looking at the prominent lexical fields present in their statements.

 ### Research questions

 * Can we place the Pope on a simple political spectrum (American Democrats vs Republicans) using solely the quotations ?
-* What crucial features of the quotations will we need to do that ?
+* What are the key features of the quotations we will need to do this ?
   * Is the use of lexical fields in an individual's citation corpus sufficient?

 ### Methods